Generalized chromatic functions: Symmetric Functions and Generalizations

 \subsection{Symmetric functions}

-The Hopf algebra of symmetric functions is a Hopf subalgebra of $\QSym(x)$. \begin{Definition} A \emph{symmetric function} is a formal power series $f\in \mathbb{Q}[[ x_1,x_2,\ldots ]]$ such that \begin{enumerate} \item The degrees of the monomials in $f$ are bounded. \item For any permutation $\sigma\in\mathfrak{S}_\infty$, \end{enumerate} The set of all symmetric functions is denoted by $\Sym(x)$. \end{Definition} For more details about the Hopf algebra of symmetric functions and its well-known bases, see \cite[Section 2]{GR}.
+The Hopf algebra of symmetric functions is a Hopf subalgebra of $\QSym(x)$. \begin{definition} A \emph{symmetric function} is a formal power series $f\in \mathbb{Q}[[ x_1,x_2,\ldots ]]$ such that: \begin{itemize} \item[(i)] The degrees of the monomials in $f$ are bounded. \item[(ii)] For any permutation $\sigma\in\mathfrak{S}_\infty$, \end{itemize} The set of all symmetric functions is denoted by $\Sym(x)$. \end{definition} For more details about the Hopf algebra of symmetric functions and its well-known bases, see \cite{Sta1}.